TimothyDJones/awesome-laravel/README.md

 - [Using Laravel Homestead as Your Development Environment](http://blog.teamtreehouse.com/using-laravel-homestead-development-environment) - Excellent, detailed tutorial on setting up [Vagrant](http://www.vagrantup.com/) and using it with Laravel [Homestead](http://laravel.com/docs/homestead) for development.

 ### References
+- [75 Laravel Tutorials, Packages, and Resources from 2014](https://laravel-news.com/2014/12/75-laravel-tutorials-packages-resources-2014/) - Nice summary of the key events and tutorials in the Laravel world for 2014, from the folks at [Laravel News](https://laravel-news.com/).
 - [Your One-Stop Guide to ~~Laravel~~ Artisan Commands](http://code.tutsplus.com/tutorials/your-one-stop-guide-to-laravel-commands--net-30349)
 - [Laravel Cheat Sheet](http://cheats.jesse-obrien.ca/)